rexlx/ternary_fallthrough/README.md

 I also understand that the functional / procedual nature of the code looks a little wierd to OO types.
 Objects are cool, I dig them.
 I just like functions.

 If the python community doesnt want fallthroughs, thats fine.
 I'm merely proposing an idea.

+The code will run as long as you supply an int, suppling anything else will break the script because the fallthrough statement doesnt actually exist so i cant handle the error in the way im trying to describe.